EricZhengAZ/Lable-Track1EC601/iOS_app/README.md

 # iOS app
 This is an iOS app based on the example app provided by Tensorflow.
 The model that the orginal app used was Inception_v1.
 We trained our own models, which were combinations of Celtech 101, celtech 256 and few personalized categories.
-Here we also provided two of our trained models.
+Here we provided two of our trained models.
 They have almost the same categoirs but were trained with different steps.

 # Samples
 This is a demo running with the model celtech101&256_20000.